palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 **The Wifi shield and these docs are still in beta, if you see a typo [please open an issue](https://github.com/OpenBCI/Docs/issues/new).**

 ##Overview
 The OpenBCI Wifi Shield can be programmed over the air or through a direct connection to the serial port on the wifi shield itself.
-Over the air is the perferred way to update your WiFi Shield.
+Over the air is the preferred way to update your WiFi Shield.
 For the wired programming, you can use the USB dongle that comes with the Cyton as a pass through or you can use a standard [FTDI UART to USB Breakout board](http://docs.openbci.com/Hardware/12-Wifi_Programming_Tutorial#wifi-shield-programming-tutorial-program-openbci-wifi-with-ftdi-boards).

+## Program OpenBCI WiFi Over The Air

+**CRITICAL: REMOVE THE WIFI SHIELD FROM CYTON OR GANGLION.
+KEEP BOARD ISOLATED DURING UPDATE**

+Download the latest stable released binary from the [Github page](https://github.com/OpenBCI/OpenBCI_WIFI/releases/latest).
+Save to downloads folder.

+### Mac

+Go to http://OpenBCI-2F0E.local/update where `2F0E` is your devices unique identifier.
+You may use the _windows_ ip based instructions.

+### Windows/Linux

+Get the ip address of your wifi shield and visit http://192.168.0.1/update.

+### Uploading The Firmware

+Be sure that the WiFi Shield is not **physically** connected to either a Ganglion or Cyton.

+Select choose file and navigate to your Downloads folder where the recently downloaded hex file is, select the hex file and press ok.
+Then hit the `upload` button, the shield will accept the firmware and reboot.

-## Program OpenBCI Wifi with Arduino
+## Compile source code Program OpenBCI Wifi with Arduino

 **You will need:**